rmarting/rmarting.github.io/_posts/2023-06-12-Improving-a-gh-repository.md

 - tools
 ---

-I have been using [GitHub](https://github.com) for a long time and I spent some time on a daily basis reviewing repos in the Open Source space.
-One of the most important things , from my point of view, is to get a good overview of the repository using good documentation, but also with good highlight points, such as releases, status of the project, Changelogs, Contribution Guides, emojis ([why not?](https://blog.jromanmartin.io/2020/09/28/why-i-use-emoji-in-my-git-commits.html)) ... so I can get easily and faster a good summary of the repository.
+I have been using [GitHub](https://github.com) for a long time and I spent time on a daily basis reviewing repos in the Open Source space.
+One of the most important things , from my point of view, is to get a good overview of the repository, a good documentation, but also good highlights, such as releases, status of the project, Changelogs, Contribution Guides, emojis ([why not?](https://blog.jromanmartin.io/2020/09/28/why-i-use-emoji-in-my-git-commits.html)) ... so I can get faster a good summary of the repository.
 This is not easy and there are many different ways to do it, but I found some of them very easy to add in any repository.

 This post covers two of these mechanisms to improve any GitHub Repository: